Phillip-England/godocument/docs/custom-components.md

 Custom components require some initialization to work as expected.
 This is due to the way Goldmark parses `.md` files.
 These initialization steps are to ensure the component renders properly as well as enabling users to utilize backticks to convey inline code examples.

-Within a components constructor, do the following to initialize the component properly and get the text from within the component:
+Within a component's constructor, do the following to initialize the component properly and get the text from within the component:

 ```js
 class MdImportant extends HTMLElement {